vaadin/vaadin-gradle-plugin/README.md

 This is an experimental Vaadin Gradle Plugin for Vaadin 14 and newer.
 A stable version for older Vaadin versions can be found [here](https://devsoap.com/gradle-vaadin-flow-plugin/).

+Gradle 6 is not yet supported.
+Use version 5.6.4.

 Currently builds are available only from temporary pre-release repository.
 You can start with following build.gradle file (with final release the start will be simpler):

 ```